-Currently, many streaming applications use resolutions below 720p, however, such content is typically generated by downsampling higher resolution material.
-It is preferred that the licence terms allow downsampling, cropping, change of format, compression and other types of processing of the test material.
+For neural network methods training data augmentation is typically used.
+Patches are extracted from higher resolution material by cropping or/and downsampling.
+It is preferred that the licence terms allow downsampling, cropping, change of format, compression and other types of processing of the provided material during training.

 A wide range of frame rates such as 24/50/60/72/100/120 frames per second and beyond are sought.
 Preservation of native frame rates and picture resolutions is desirable.
 Raw (uncompressed) material is desirable, but material with a low amount of compression (visually lossless) is also acceptable.
+Changes from native resolution or/and frame rate, as well as light compression (if used) should be described.

 Colour spaces and colour sampling

 It is desirable that the test material be available in an RGB colour space in full-resolution colour sampling format (4:4:4).
-However, suitable test material in a YCC colour space and with a lower colour sampling format such as 4:2:0 will also be welcome.
+However, suitable training material in a YCC colour space and with a lower colour sampling format such as 4:2:0 will also be welcome.

 Bit depth

-Test material is desired to have a bit depth of 10 bits per component or higher, such as 12, 14 or 16 bits per component.
-Test material with bit depth of 8 bits per component is also sought.
+Training material is desired to have a bit depth of 10 bits per component or higher, such as 12, 14 or 16 bits per component.
+Training material with bit depth of 8 bits per component is also sought.

 Metadata